davidsbatista/BREDS/README.md

     .
  ```

-`seeds_positive.txt` contains the type of named-entities to be extract, and seed examples:
+`seeds.txt` contains the type of named-entities to be extract, and seed examples:

     e1:ORG
     e2:LOC